 How does an employee’s IRS tax filing status affect payroll deductions?

-On Form W-4, employees enter their personal information, their filing status, and the number of allowances they want to claim.
-The more allowances an employee claims, the less federal income tax you will withhold from their payroll.
+On Form W-4, employees enter their personal information, their filing status, and tax withholding deductions.
 In some rare cases, employees might be tax exempt.

 To indicate their federal filing status, employees must check one of three boxes in box 3: